spencerkinney/artour/README.md

 <img src="https://i.postimg.cc/zf2xtLGQ/Screenshot-2023-11-19-at-3.png" width="500"/>

-Artour is a project developed for the imNotArt hackathon.
-It's designed to display art in an interactive manner, with the Chicago World's Fair serving as an example exhibit.
+Artour is a project developed for the imnotArt hackathon.
+It's designed to display art in an interactive manner, with the Chicago World's Fair Columbian Exposition serving as an example exhibit.

 ## Project Description

 The core idea of Artour is to enhance the way art is presented and experienced.
-Using the Chicago World's Fair as an example, the project demonstrates the potential of integrating technology with art exhibitions.
+Using the Chicago World's Fair Columbian Exposition as an example, the project demonstrates the potential of integrating technology with art exhibitions.

 ## Technologies